Global Well-Posedness For Half-Wave Maps With $S^2$ and $\mathbb{H}^2$ Targets For Small Smooth Initial Data: Introduction

 \subsection{General Kähler Manifold}

 We propose a general formulation of the half-wave equation with a Kähler manifold target.
 Consider a Kähler manifold $(M, g, J, \omega)$, where $M$ is a smooth $m$-dimensional complex manifold.
-It also has a structure of a real $2m$-dimensional smooth manifold.
-When combine with a Riemannian metric $g$ on the underlying real manifold, $(M,g)$ is a smooth $2m$-dimensional Riemannian manifold embeds into $\R^k$, $k\geq 2m+1$, by the Nash embedding theorem.
-For a Kähler manifold, we have a compatible triple $(g, \omega, J)$, where $J$ is an integrable almost complex structure of the complex manifold $M$ such that $J^2=-id$ and $\omega$ is a closed symplectic two-form defined by
+It also has a structure of a real $2m$-dimensional smooth manifold. $(M,g)$ is a smooth $2m$-dimensional Riemannian manifold embeds into $\R^k$, $k\geq 2m+1$, by the Nash embedding theorem.
+For a Kähler manifold, we have a compatible triple $(g, \omega, J)$, where $J$ is an integrable almost-complex structure of the complex manifold $M$ such that $J^2=-id$ and $\omega$ is a closed symplectic two-form defined by

 Moreover, a Kähler manifold is also Hermitian, hence we have $g(JX,JY)=g(X,Y)$, $\forall X,Y \in TM$.
 The half-wave map $u$ defined on $\R^{n+1}$ with a Kähler manifold $M$ target satisfies